isomerpages/jointpoly-ace/_programmes/The Frontier Series/Upcoming Frontier Series Events.md

 ---
 <p>Welcome to the <strong>Frontier Series for Educators</strong>.</p>
 <p>The Frontier Series for Educators is a repertoire of professional development
-sessions organised by JP-AcE exclusively for educators in the POLITE sector.
+sessions organised by the Joint Polytechnic Academy for Educators (JP-AcE) for polytechnic educators.
 The Frontier Series aims to inspire lifelong learning, support reflective T&amp;L practices, expand T&amp;L capabilities and empower educators to be future-ready by exploring new educational trends and innovative ways of teaching and learning.</p>
+<p></p>
+<p>In collaboration with the POLITE PD Workgroup, JP-AcE is proud to unveil
+a suite of new short professional development courses designed to elevate your skills and knowledge, enabling you to harness the power of Gen AI in creating dynamic, engaging and effective educational environments!</p>
+<p></p>
-<p>Check out the free professional development courses/sessions below.
-Interested
+<p>Check out the upcoming courses below.</p>
-Polytechnic and ITE staff may register directly using the registration links below.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Transforming_Teaching_and_Training_with_Gen_AI__2_.jpg">